BDC Hamburger Icon

 Their “team” might be their entire upline and downline sales group, which could be hundreds of people.
 If the team sold “millions” in goods, they could be referring to how much the company says the product is worth, not its list price.

-Unfortunately, many people who participate in MLMs don’t make any significant income, and many even lose money.
+Unfortunately, many people participating in MLMs don’t make significant income and even lose money.

 How MLMs use social media in their operations

 • MLMs use the language of success to recruit on social media.
-To recruit new sales reps, MLMs use language that echoes their targets’ dreams.
+MLMs use language that echoes their targets’ dreams to recruit new sales reps.
 They call recruits “entrepreneurs” and “business owners” and encourage them to talk about themselves that way.
 The allure of suddenly being able to say “I’m a business owner” or “I’m an independent consultant” for just a small down payment on goods is powerful.

 • MLMs encourage personal images on social media.
 Sales reps are encouraged to use images of themselves and their families on social media to boost sales and attract recruits.
 For example, if the MLM products are health-related, reps use before-and-after photos to show the products’ results on a personal level.

 • MLMs use social media to showcase wealth and luxury.
-Many prolific posters also share images of luxury goods and aspirational lifestyle shots to sell the idea that it’s easy to make a modest side income, or even fund an upper-middle-class lifestyle, via direct sales.
-“Sometimes, they also use social media to post statuses that tell a story of how their money grew many times over with very little work,” Morgan said.
+Many prolific posters share aspirational lifestyle shots to sell the idea that it’s easy to make a generous side income, or even fund an upper-middle-class lifestyle, via direct sales.
+“Sometimes, they also use social media to post statuses that tell a story of how their money grew many times over with very little work,” Morgan noted.
 “Naturally, people will get curious, and once they bite the bait, recruiters will start telling them how MLMs can help them achieve the same material wealth.”
-The main issue with this kind of social media use is that members posting about expensive material items are usually at the top of a pipeline and are part of the very small percentage of sellers with that amount of success.
+However, this posting tactic can be deceiving.
+Members who post about their fabulous lifestyles are usually at the top of a pipeline and a very small percentage of sellers.
 Unfortunately, very few people reach that level.

 Did You Know?Did you know